About the Plan

 Conflict point is a term used by transportation professionals to describe an area where two vehicles’ paths can either cross , merge , or diverge .
 An entrance to a highway (access point) can have one or more conflict points.
 Each conflict point represents a location where a collision may occur.

 The purpose of access management is to maintain mobility and safety by managing access points and conflict points.
 Common access management strategies include:

 The diagrams below show an example of how the installation of a physical barrier reduces conflict points.
 Since this improvement may limit the accessibility to neighboring communities, the Hwy 17 AMP will include a comprehensive and holistic set of concepts and recommendations to plan for the long-term balance between mobility, local access and circulation.

 The Highway 17 Access Management Plan is being developed through a collaborative, corridor-wide partnership with a variety of groups and local agency partners, including:

-The Steering Committee is a high-level leadership group that provided guidance on the overarching vision and direction of the plan.
+The Steering Committee is a high-level leadership group that provides guidance on the overarching vision and direction of the plan.
 The Steering Committee includes:

 - Caltrans: Aileen K. Loe, Deputy District Director, District 5